Santa Cruz Mountains AVA (American Viticultural Area)

 By the 1870s there were 16 vintners in Santa Cruz County.
 The wineries of the Santa Cruz Mountains started to receive awards and recognition at the international level.
 Ben Lomond Wine Co., operated by William Coope, and Stewart won prizes at World’s Fairs in Paris in 1889, Chicago in 1893, and San Francisco in 1894.
 Vine acreage increased fivefold in the Santa Cruz Mountains in the 1880s.

-Quality Santa Cruz Mountains wines came from the Santa Clara County side as well.
+Quality Santa Cruz Mountains wines came from Santa Clara County and San Mateo County as well.
 However, prohibition soon marked the end of California’s first quality wine district of international repute.
 Prohibition began in 1919, forbidding the “manufacture, sale, or transportation of intoxicating liquors” and lasted until December 5, 1933.
 Afterward, growers began replanting fine wine variety vineyards, but it was decades later that modern winemaking was adopted, enabling the Santa Cruz Mountains to regain its status among the premier wine growing areas in the country.